liuquan18/Tel_MMLE/README.md

 │   ├── ts
 └── zodes_for_all       # some pre-processing codes that apply to all models
 ```
 Note that the data need to be pre-processed before calculations.
 Some pre-process codes can be found in `zodes_for_all`.
-However, I recommend you to request an example data so that the pre-process history can be found using `cdo showattribute`.
+However, I recommend you to request an example data from me (the data size is too big for GitHub) so that the pre-process history can be found using `cdo showattribute`.

 ## 4. Code structure
 The project is mainly written in python.
 Some of the pre-processing and post-processing are in bash.